 To find out more read about how to start a cover letter.
 You can use the same strategies for your motivation letter.

-3. Add More Proof That You’re the Perfect Candidate
+3. Add More Proof to Your Motivation Letter Sample That You’re the Perfect Candidate

 Your second paragraph needs to build on the foundations of the first.
 Use it to add even more evidence that you’ll be a perfect prospective employee.